 - Itchy and streaming eyes

 - Vomiting and diarrhea

 - Swollen paws and paw pads

-If your cat shows these symptoms, remove their blanket and replace it with something else.
-This could be a different fabric, or even a different comforting item.
-The wool sweater that we suggested earlier may be ideal.
+If your cat shows these symptoms, remove the blanket and replace it with something else.
+This could be a different type of fabric or a comforting item.

-If your cat seems content while kneading and sucking on blankets, leave them to it.
-This is your pet’s personal happy place, and they’ll be perfectly content.
-Likewise, they may just be claiming the blanket as their own.
-If all but one of your cats avoid a particular blanket, now you know why.
+If your cat seems content while kneading and sucking on blankets, leave it to it.
+This is your cat’s happy place, and it’ll be feeling contented.